sitrox/rails_ops/README.md

 ### Policy chains

-As mentioned above, policies can be executed at 3 points in your operation's lifecycle.
+As mentioned above, policies can be executed at various points in your operation's lifecycle.
 This is possible using *policy chains*:

 - `:on_init`